Concepts

 Important Note:

-Replication does not replace a full backup strategy.
+Replication does not replace a comprehensive backup strategy.
 It serves as an essential complement to ensure business continuity in the event of a major incident at your primary site.

-A designated Block Storage used as a heartbeat means it will serve as the basis for authenticating hosts that no longer respond.
+A Block Storage designated as a heartbeat means it will serve as the basis for verifying the status of hosts that no longer respond.

-To properly configure high availability within an OpenIaaS pool, it is mandatory to have at least two hosts connected.
+For high availability to be properly configured in an OpenIaaS pool, it is essential to have at least two hosts connected.

 Each VM must be configured with a high availability restart priority level: